d3vild06/cheesify/README.md

-# Thinkful Full Stack Template
+# Full Stack Template Starter

 A template for developing and deploying full stack JavaScript apps.
 Supports ES2015 on the client and server-side.